tekumara/notes/github-cli.md

 gh auth logout
 ```

 When token's are refreshed using `gh auth login` or `gh auth refresh`, the old token is replaced with a new token in storage.
 But the old token will still work if you have a copy elsewhere.
-To revoke all tokens remove the Github CLI [OAuth App](https://github.com/settings/applications).
+The CLI [can't revoke tokens](https://github.com/cli/cli/issues/2193#issuecomment-709307250).
+Instead revoke the [Github CLI OAuth App via the browser](https://github.com/settings/connections/applications/178c6fc778ccc68e1d6a).

 ### Authenticate Git with your GitHub credentials